 Once that third wheel is attached, the lean factor is gone, and steering is done by turning the front wheel—which is why a rig is “driven” rather than “ridden.”

 Buying or Putting Together a Sidecar

 Think seriously.
 Driving a sidecar rig is very, very different from riding a motorcycle.
 As a matter of fact, there are probably no similarities whatsoever.
 Sidecarists are generally a genial and friendly lot, so I would sincerely recommend that a beginner try to find an old hand in his general vicinity, and listen closely to the advice.
-The biggest collection of hacksters can be found through the United Sidecar Association (USCA), a 30-year-old organization which puts on an annual rally and a publishes a bimonthly newsletter, The Sidecarist.
-USCA can be contacted via its website, www.sidecar.com, or through its membership headquarters at 130 South Michigan, Villa Park, Illinois 60181.
+The biggest collection of hacksters can be found through the United Sidecar Association (USCA), which puts on an annual rally and a publishes a bimonthly newsletter, The Sidecarist.
+USCA can be contacted via its website, sidecar.com.
 Get in touch with the USCA and see if any class in driving rigs is being offered within your sphere.
 I cannot emphasize enough: You should get proper instruction.

 However, since that is rarely possible, appreciate that the learning curve is rather slow, and do not overestimate your ability.
 The single biggest concern is “lifting” the sidecar, which can happen when going around a right corner or curve…simple physics can cause the sidecar to rise up and the motorcycle to lean in the opposite direction of where the driver wants to go.
 This is all good fun for experienced sidecarists, terrifying for the neophytes—and their passengers.